vdelariva/Fantastic4/README.md

 ## Future Enhancements ##

+1. Message board for team members to post information such as carpool availability, info regarding out of town tournaments, match highlights/recaps
+1. Email and text message capability to notify members of important information, such as match day location changes due to inclement weather
-* Public and Private Webpages
+1. Public and Private Webpages
-..* Public webpage to display team schedule and other general team information ..* Private webpages for players/parents/guardians that shows the roster and contact information and a website for the team administrator to enter manage team roster and schedule.
+   * Public webpage to display team schedule and other general team information
+   * Private webpages for players/parents/guardians that shows the roster and contact information and a website for the team administrator to enter manage team roster and schedule.
 This would require login authentication for both private websites.
-* Message board for team members to post information such as carpool availability, info regarding out of town tournaments, match highlights/recaps
-* Email and text message capability to notify members of important information, such as match day location changes due to inclement weather

 ## Developer Notes ##